-If staff suspect or hear an allegation or concern of abuse, neglect or exploitation from a child or any third party, they must follow the relevant procedure below.
+If staff suspect or hear an allegation or concern of abuse or neglect from a child or any third party, they must follow the relevant procedure below.
 All staff should:

-- listen carefully; - avoid asking leading questions; - reassure the individual that the allegation/complaint will be taken seriously; - not guarantee absolute confidentiality (as this may ultimately not be in the best interests of the child) and explain to the child that staff will only share the information with those who need to know to help the child.
-All staff should explain next steps and who the information will be passed to; - a victim should never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment, nor should a victim ever be made to feel ashamed for making a report.
+- Listen carefully. - Avoid asking leading questions. - Reassure the individual that the allegation/complaint will be taken seriously. - Not guarantee absolute confidentiality (as this may ultimately not be in the best interests of the child) and explain to the child that staff will only share the information with those who need to know to help the child.
+All staff should explain next steps and who the information will be passed to. - A victim should never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment, nor should a victim ever be made to feel ashamed for making a report.